Home » Doing Business in Indonesia » Employing Expatriates

 Expats in Indonesia

-The expatriate community in Indonesia consists of the following major groupings:
+The working members of the expatriate community in Indonesia consists of the following major groupings:

-In each of these cases the employment considerations differ - in too much detail to be discussed here.
+In each of these cases the employment considerations differ.

 Tried and True Methods

 Just as in most job seeking environments there are tried and true methods for finding a job, a few of which we discuss here:

 - Get your resume out to everyone you know.
 Indonesia is NOT an information-based society.
 Information can be difficult to find.
 Even if the person/company you are contacting does not have a job opening, they may share knowledge of your availability with others - thus leading to additional prospects.
 Or, while there may not be a current need, something may come up with the company in the future, and your CV will be in their files.
 You never know which friend or colleague may become aware of openings in your field.
 Getting word out to one and all of your availability is wise.

 - Networking is often the key to employment.
 There are several effective ways in which you can network in Indonesia.
 1) join a professional association for your field, 2) join an expatriate business association, 3) pound the pavement -- attending every possible function you can and pass out your card, 4) join community organizations, sports clubs and church communities, and 4) volunteer for everything you can find the time to do.
 Through these volunteer activities you will meet people who may be able to steer you towards employment.
 Every time you meet someone who you think might be instrumental in your job search, follow up that meeting with an email, note, letter, fax or call.

 - Inviting key people in your industry to lunch (on you) and picking their brain would also be an effective way to find out what is going on in your field.

 - Get a job working for a multinational in your home country, then work towards an assignment in Indonesia from inside the company.